-Common Stocks.
 Common stock represents an equity ownership interest in the profits and losses of a corporation, after payment of amounts owed to bondholders, other debt holders, and holders of preferred stock.
-Holders of common stock generally have voting rights, but the Fund does not expect to have voting control in any of the companies in which it invests.
+Holders of common stock generally have voting rights, but the Fund does not expect to have voting control in any of the companies in which they invest.
 In addition to the general risks set forth above, investments in common stocks are subject to the risk that in the event a company in which the Fund invests is liquidated, the holders of preferred stock and creditors of that company will be paid in full before any payments are made to the Fund as holders of common stock.
 It is possible that all assets of that company will be exhausted before any payments are made to the holders of common stock.

+Master Limited Partnerships

-Master Limited Partnerships.
-A master limited partnership ("MLP") is an entity that is generally taxed as a partnership for federal income tax purposes if certain qualifying income requirements are met.
+An MLP is an entity that is generally taxed as a partnership for federal income tax purposes if certain qualifying income requirements are met.